Arkansas

 There are many attractions and museums in Hot Springs.
 The city is home to the boyhood home of former U.S. President Bill Clinton, as well as the Oaklawn thoroughbred racetrack.
 Other attractions include the Magic Springs/Crystal Falls theme park, Garvan Woodland Gardens, and the Gangster Museum of America.
 In addition, the Mid-America Science Museum is a fun stop for families.
 The museum was recently awarded the 2016 National Medal of Library and Musuem Service.

-READ ABOUT: What to see in Arkansas at Newton County - Tourist Attractions
+READ ABOUT: What to see in Arkansas at Crawford County - Tourist Attractions

 For outdoor enthusiasts, Lake Ouachita is the ultimate getaway.
 With its nearly 50,000 acres of surface area, this lake is a hotspot for outdoor activities and watersports.
 The lake is also the first territorial capital of the state, and was moved from Hot Springs to protect state records from Union troops in 1862.
 Despite the city’s rural nature, it is a tourist attraction of the state’s history.